Awka: Religion

 Christianity is the main religion of Awka people although many also retain belief in their traditional religion which encompasses many similar traditions and values as noted by G.T.
 Basden.
 The Church Missionary Society (CMS) of the Anglican Church was instrumental in bringing Christianity into Eastern Nigeria through Reverend Samuel Ajayi Crowther who founded the Niger branch in 1857.
 A teachers' training college in Awka was created in 1904.
 Its oldest church in the town is believed to be the Church of the Holy Spirit which was completed in 1930.
 The largest church in the capital city today is the Living Faith Church [Winners Chapel, Awka] with a typical Sunday attendance of over 2,500.

 The Roman Catholic Church lagged behind the Anglican Church in entering Awka, but it has built a larger presence ever since.
 The Catholic faith has two large cathedrals – St. Patrick's and St. Mary's Catholic Church in Awka as well as four smaller churches such as SS John and Paul's, St. Anthony's, St. Peter's and St. John's spread around the town.
 Administratively, since 1977 Awka has served as a diocese for the Roman Catholic Church serving 107 parishes and five chaplaincies.

 Living Faith Church, Awka [A.K.A.
 Winners' Chapel, Awka] is the largest Pentecostal Church in the metropolis hosting thousands of worshippers weekly in its yet-to-be filled 5000-seat capacity auditorium.
-It is also the first church in the State Capital to air all of its major weekly programmes live on YouTube, Twitch and on its official website.
+It is also the first church in the State Capital to air all of its major weekly programmes live on YouTube, Twitch and on its official website followed by the Intercessory Mercy Of God church located at Aguoye Awka which houses many believers seeking to find an indepth meaning to the spiritual lives they live through prophesies and ministrations from the General Overseer Augustine Obi.

 Hospitality

 As a people well known for travelling, Awka developed an enlightened tolerance and kindness towards guests and strangers which led the British missionaries and colonial authorities to choose the town as a key administrative centre.

 Today, Awka has become the centre of hospitality in Anambra state adapting to the needs of hosting a wide range of visitors.
 It has become the place for holding political meetings, where conferences are organized by the state government and Nnamdi Azikiwe University and where other events such as workshops and trainings are hosted by federal institutions such as the CBN, Immigration, Federal Road Safety Commission, and NGOs such as FHI, the World Bank and the UN.

 Awka has also become a home-away-from-home for members of the large Igbo diaspora when they visit their relatives in Awka and nearby towns providing a measure of western-style comfort and services within a hotel and resort setting.
 Indeed, within half an hour of Awka, it is estimated that there is a diaspora population numbering well over 100,000.

-The town currently has over 15 3-star hotels among which the most popular include:
+The town currently has over 15 3-star hotels.